smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

   * eval, on_update, on_change, eval_trigger: Now support shtime.*, items.* and math.*
   * implemented referencing attributes of greatgrandparent items
   * Added further info to shng_status text
+  * Added error handling for referencing not defined structs
+  * on item creation type gets filled before other attributes to enable casting in attribute definitions (e.g. autotimer)

 * lib.metadata: